e-conomic/studylab-sessions/README.md

    * ...
 * Why Git?
     * Why not email/Dropbox/googledocs.
+    * Git is for plain text - not a Dropbox replacement
     * How does Git solve it?
     * Highlevel view of Git across multiple machines.
     * Git in a bigger setup - many devs, production machines, tests